lephleg/nano-node-docker/readme.md

 $ sudo ./setup.sh -t v21.3 -d mydomain.com -e myemail@example.com
 ```

-The email (-e) argument is optional and would used by Let's Encrypt to warn you of impeding certificate expiration.
+The email (-e) argument is optional and would be used by Let's Encrypt to warn you of impeding certificate expiration.

 **Done!** Navigate to your domain name to check your Nano Node Monitor Dashboard over HTTPS!